Call Me Capable Consulting

 "I understand that your remarks were poignant and those attending found it insightful to learn about the personal struggles you've experienced.
 I believe that events like these pave the way in changing attitudes about persons with disabilities by highlighting their capabilities instead."

---Captain, U.S. Navy
+- Captain, U.S. Navy

 • I would like to express the gratitude of both the paraeducators and administrative staff for your participation in the Ventura County Office of Education’s Special Education Professional Development workshop series.